Table of content

 Conclusion:

-And yes, diabetics can enjoy pancakes with sugar-free syrup, making breakfast both satisfying and blood-sugar friendly.
+And yes, diabetics can enjoy pancakes but with sugar-free syrup, making breakfast both satisfying and blood-sugar friendly.
 CGM Monitors’ experts recommend that you use a CGM device to monitor glucose levels before and after pancakes.
 It gives you real feedback, helping you fine-tune which version works best for you.
 The universal formula for diabetes is: eat what your body needs, not what your cravings desire.

 Why not try one of the variations above this week — perhaps those whole wheat pancakes for diabetics or almond flour pancakes for diabetes — and log your response.
 Then compare the data next time and adjust accordingly.